Winetricks/winezeug/trunk/patchwatcher/readme.txt

 2. install the additional packages needed by Patchwatcher, e.g. by running patchwatcher/install-pkgs.sh.

+3. Make sure you can send mail using 'mailx user@host'.
+You may need to do sudo dpkg-reconfigure exim4-config.

-3. set up an area on a web site that you can upload to via FTP
+4. set up an area on a web site that you can upload to via FTP

-4. create a .netrc that allows you to ftp results to the web site without entering a password.
+5. create a .netrc that allows you to ftp results to the web site without entering a password.

-5. Set up a pop3 mailbox somewhere dedicated to your patchwatcher instance, and subscribe it to wine-patches.
+6. Set up a pop3 mailbox somewhere dedicated to your patchwatcher instance, and subscribe it to wine-patches.

-6. Edit patchwatcher/pwconfig.sh to tell patchwatcher
+7. Edit patchwatcher/pwconfig.sh to tell patchwatcher
 about the ftp and pop3 accounts.

-7. Create a directory 'shared' in the patchwatcher directory.
+8. Create a directory 'shared' in the patchwatcher directory.
 (If you're running a distributed patchwatcher. you'll need to share this directory via nfs and/or cifs.)
 Inside it, create a 'slave' directory; this is where jobs that are queued for work will wait to be executed.

-7. Run
+9. Run
   sh wine-slave.sh init
 to prepare a wine tree for testing.